Horwich Town Council: Powers and functions

 Horwich Town Council acts as a channel of local opinion to Bolton Metropolitan Borough Council, and as such has the right to be informed on any planning decisions affecting the civil parish.
-The town council receives funding by levying a "precept" on the council tax paid by the residents of the civil parish.
+The Town Council receives funding by levying a "precept" on the council tax paid by the residents of the civil parish.
 It has the powers to provide crime prevention measures (such as CCTV) and to contribute money towards traffic calming schemes.
-The town council also gives grants to local voluntary organisations, and sponsoring public events, including Horwich in Bloom, a local version of Britain in Bloom.
-Since 1997, the town council awards every two years civic medals to people of Horwich who provided exemplary service to the town.
+The Town Council also gives grants to local voluntary organisations, and sponsoring public events, including Horwich in Bloom, a local version of Britain in Bloom.
+Since 1997, the Town Council awards civic medals every two years to people of Horwich who provided exemplary service to the town.

-Wards
+Wards and Councillors

-Horwich is divided into six Wards, each of which elect between two or three Town Councillors:
+Since 1974, Horwich is served by a Town Council, which is divided into eight Wards, each represented by one or two Town Councillors.

 Mayors of Horwich

 Each year the Town Council elects one of the Town Councillors to become the Town Mayor who represents the town over the municipal year.
-It is a ceremonial position and a few of the holders have held the position more than once: Elizabeth McCracken held it four times and Kevan James Helsby, Alice Kilcoyne, Robert Ronson, John Bragg, Kenneth Malcolm Denton, Joyce Kellett, Stephen Michael Rock, Gordon Stone and Susan Denton have held it twice.
+It is a ceremonial position, and some of the holders have held the position more than once.

 Twin town

 Horwich is twinned with the town of Crowborough in East Sussex.
 They entered into a unique twinning arrangement when they became the first towns within the United Kingdom to sign a Town Twinning Charter.
 The charter was signed by the Mayors of Horwich and Crowborough at a ceremony in the Public Hall, Horwich on the 22 March 1990 and in the Town Hall, Crowborough on the 27 March 1990.
 On the 25th anniversary of the Town Twinning, in March 2015, the Mayor of Horwich, Cllr.
-Richard E W Silvester and the Mayor of Crowborough, Cllr.
-Ronald G Reed signed 25th Anniversary celebratory Town Twinning documents in Crowborough Town Hall on Tuesday 10 March 2015 and in Horwich Public Hall on Thursday 19 March 2015, to re-new the twinning agreement.
+Richard E. W. Silvester and the Mayor of Crowborough, Cllr.
+Ronald G. Reed signed 25th Anniversary celebratory Town Twinning documents in Crowborough Town Hall on Tuesday 10 March 2015 and in Horwich Public Hall on Thursday 19 March 2015, to re-new the twinning agreement.
 Horwich Cycle Club members travelled down to Crowborough on Friday 15 May 2015 and cycled with members of Wealden Cycle Club over that weekend as part of the celebrations.